-E-governace area Details

-Planning and Development NA

-Administration Employee attendance and duration is recorded by Biometrics installed at the Administrative Block attendance is strictly monitored based on the Biometrics data and necessary actions are taken up if days and hours of attendance are not maintained.
+E-governace area Details Administration Employee attendance and duration is recorded by Biometrics installed at the Administrative Block attendance is strictly monitored based on the Biometrics data and necessary actions are taken up if days and hours of attendance are not maintained.
+Campus is under CCTV Surveillance.
+CCTV Cameras are fitted in all class rooms, common rooms, a-block and at strategic locations in the campus for monitoring and security purposes.

-Finance and Accounts NA

-Student Admission and Support NA

-Examination NA